UCLAdmaFABLAB/fusion-files-and-projects/README.md

-# DMA Fab Lab fusion360 files and projects
+# DMA Fab Lab Fusion 360 files and projects
- ### A collection of fusion 360 projects including mechanisms, CNC parts and mounting brackets
+ ### A collection of Autodesk Fusion 360 projects including mechanisms, CNC parts and mounting brackets

  All original files can be found in the [*Fusion Files*](/Fusion%20Files) directory.